Tropical cyclone effects by region: South America

 In the continent of South America, northern Colombia and Venezuela have a 1 to 5% chance of a hurricane strike in any given year.
 In August 1993, Tropical Storm Bret made landfall in Venezuela and killed 173 people.
 The South Atlantic Ocean is generally inhospitable to the formation of a tropical storm., In June 2021, the predecessor extratropical cyclone of Subtropical Storm Raoni caused heavy rains and strong winds gust up to 104 km/h, downing trees and causing damages to different public and private establishments across Punta del Este.
 The storm also brought rough surf, and downpours with continuous gales were also experienced in Uruguay's capital Montevideo.
-From June 24 to July 2, Raoni channeled cold air from Antarctica into portions of South America, leading to an unusually potent cold wave across Argentina, Uruguay, Paraguay, Bolivia, and Brazil, with the temperature dropping as much as 15 °C below average in some areas.
+From 24 June to 2 July, Raoni channeled cold air from Antarctica into portions of South America, leading to an unusually potent cold wave across Argentina, Uruguay, Paraguay, Bolivia, and Brazil, with the temperature dropping as much as 15 °C below average in some areas.
 The combination of the cyclone and the cold wave also produced snowfall across the southern portion of South America, with snowfall observed as far north as southern Brazil, marking the 4th snowfall event observed there within the past century.